 In July 2021, P.L.2021, Ch.183 (Law) was enacted, requiring all community water systems to replace lead service lines in their service area within 10 years.
-Under the law, The Borough of Beach Haven Water Department is required to notify customers, non-paying consumers, and any off-site owner of a property (e.g., landlord) when it is known they are served by a lead service line.
-Our service line inventory is available upon request.
+Under the law, The Borough of Beach Haven Water Department is required to notify customers, non-paying consumers, and any off-site owner of a property (e.g., landlord) when it is known they are served by a lead service line\.
+Our service line inventory is available on our website at https://beachhaven-nj.gov/department/water or upon request.